zoemarschner/obsidian-robust-custom-classes/README.md

 This implementation doesn't work with live preview.

-## Installation
+## Building from source

 Clone the repository into the folder `<your-vault>/.obsdian/plugins/`.
+Install NodeJS if necessary, then run `npm i` followed by `npm run dev` then kill the process (`^C`) once you see the message `[watch] build finished, watching for changes...`.
 Remember to enable the plugin in the settings page.

 The plugin includes an example of a custom class that can be used to test the installation, `-cc-blue`.
 Try viewing this markdown in reading mode:
 ```